Legal Advice for Non-Custodial Parent Rights — 473 results

 Orders entered between January 1, 1985 and December 31, 2008: If your divorce action was entered between January 1, 1985 and December 31, 2008, and it specifies who is allowed to claim the... more

-Written by attorney Nicole Negron, about 2 years ago.
+Written by attorney Nicole Negron, over 2 years ago.

 When you are going through a divorce, your spouse is usually the last person that you want to be cooperative with.
 However, being able to effectively co-parent with your spouse is the most... more

-Written by attorney David A. Canale, about 2 years ago.
+Written by attorney David A. Canale, over 2 years ago.

 Child custody disputes can bethe most contentious civil actions heard by a court.
 These cases are also extremely fact sensitive, and they frequently become a "he said/she said" contest... more